 Her recent publications include The New York Art Market Report (by arts economist Claire McAndrew), Ryan Trecartin (co-published with Rizzoli), Every Future Has a Price: 30 Years After Infotainment, and With the Eyes of Others: Hungarian Artists of the 60s and 70s.
 She has written articles on the market, artists and curatorial practice for The Art Newspaper, Artnet, and Time Out New York.

 From 2020 to 2024, Dee served on the faculty at New York University in it's graduate program.
 Earlier in her career, she was a curatorial advisor to the Kramlich Collection in San Francisco, the world's largest private collection of 20th-century video art.
-Dee has been profiled in numerous international publications, including The New York Times, The Wall Street Journal, and Vogue.
-In her combined gallery and art fair work, Dee has curated more than 25 art fairs and 250 gallery exhibitions.

 info@elizabethdee.com